MarcusTrenton-Personal/NpcGenerator/README.md

 `where /R C:\ msbuild` will yield a result like C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\MSBuild\Current\Bin\MSBuild.exe

+## Environmental Variables

+Add a variable "Dropbox" for Dropbox's folder.
+This variable is used in the Dropbox publishing profile.
+You must set environmental variables before starting Visual Studio.

 ## Git Hooks

 To run automated tests before each push, follow the instructions in pre-push.template.